Home » Recipes » 30-Minute Meals » Easy Mini Meatloaf Muffins

 Instructions

-• Preheat the oven to 375°F. Grease a muffin pan or line it with muffin liners.
+• Preheat oven to 375°F. Grease a muffin pan or line it with muffin liners.

-• In a large bowl, combine the ground beef, breadcrumbs, grated Parmesan cheese, milk, 1/4 cup ketchup, chopped onion, chopped bell pepper, garlic powder, dried oregano, salt, black pepper, and egg.
-Mix well unKl all ingredients are incorporated.
+• In a large bowl, combine the ground beef, breadcrumbs, grated Parmesan cheese, milk, 1/4 cup ketchup, chopped onion, chopped bell pepper, garlic powder, Italian seasoning, salt, black pepper, and egg.
+Mix well until all ingredients are incorporated.
+1 pound ground beef,1/2 cup Italian breadcrumbs,1/2 cup grated Parmesan cheese,1/3 cup milk,1/4 cup ketchup,1/4 cup finely chopped onion,1/4 cup finely chopped bell pepper,1 teaspoon garlic powder,1 teaspoon Italian seasoning,1/2 teaspoon salt,1/4 teaspoon teaspoon black pepper,1 large egg.

 • Divide the meat mixture evenly among the muffin cups, pressing gently to pack the mixture.

-• In a small bowl, whisk together the remaining 1/4 cup ketchup, brown sugar, mustard and Worcestershire sauce for the topping.
+• In a small bowl, whisk together the remaining 1/3 cup ketchup, brown sugar, mustard and Worcestershire sauce for the topping.
+1/3 cup ketchup,2 1/2 tablespoons brown sugar,1 teaspoon mustard,1/2 teaspoon Worcestershire sauce.

 • Spoon a small amount of the topping mixture onto each meatloaf muffin.

-• Bake in the preheated oven for about 20-25 minutes, or unKl the meatloaf muffins are cooked through and the internal temperature reaches 160°F.
+• Bake in the preheated oven for about 20-25 minutes, or until the meatloaf muffins are cooked through and the internal temperature reaches 160°F.

 • Remove from the oven and let them cool for a few minutes before serving.